realgs/skryptowe20/README.md

 * `lab5_solutions/api.py` - script responsible for the functioning of the API
 * `lab5_solutions/currency.py` - currencies available in the application
 * `lab5_solutions/database.db` - database file containing sales and exchange rates data
-* `lab5_solutions/database_repository.py` - script containing functions to connect to and operate on cthe database
+* `lab5_solutions/database_repository.py` - script containing functions to connect to and operate on the database
-* `lab5_solutions/exceptions.py` - exceptions defined by me
+* `lab5_solutions/exceptions.py` - domain exceptions
 * `lab5_solutions/nbp_api.py` - script containing the function to manage client for the NBP API
 * `lab5_solutions/utils.py` - contains useful variables
 * `lab5_solutions/templates/home.html` - HTML document for the start page